International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

     * CA ensures that the platform key (attestation key - AK)/TLS key are truly protected by the TPM: for the AK by ensuring that the AK belongs to a valid EK, for TLS key by verifying signature from AK.
     * Additionally, the CA ensures that the request for the certificate was issued/approved by the operator specified in the organizations attributes;
     * Operator is responsible for only requesting certificates for TPMs under their control (ensured by processes assessed in the operational environment certification).
-  * Trust Anchors Certification Process:: User CA only issues certs for people truly fulfilling those roles; involved people only sign manifests and company descriptions following the standard procedure and if they are convinced everything in the description artifact is correct
+  * Trust Anchors Certification Process: User CA only issues certs for people truly fulfilling those roles; involved people only sign manifests and company descriptions following the standard procedure and if they are convinced everything in the description artifact is correct